sensetence/vue-quintable/README.md

 ### Good to know

 - Links won't trigger expanded rows to collapse.
 Also you can prevent collapse parent row by define an element with the class "prevent-toggle"
-- VueQuintable uses v-model for selected rows
+- VueQuintable uses v-model for selected rows, its also possible to use selected.sync (best practice)
+- If you use the storeState property, filters have to be updated vie filters.sync

 ## License